pradyunsg/furo/docs/kitchen-sink/demo.rst

    def some_function():
        interesting = False
-       print 'This line is highlighted.'
+       print "This line is highlighted."
-       print 'This one is not...'
+       print "This one is not..."
-       print '...but this one is.'
+       print "...but this one is."

 Sidebar
 =======